 The Book, the Site, and the Project

-The project is based around the book, Culture vs. Copyright, which aims to explore an extraordinarily sensitive issue of our time: the so-called “Intellectual Property,” or exclusive rights to cultural phenomena.
+The project starts with the book, Culture vs. Copyright, which aims to explore an extraordinarily sensitive issue of our time: the so-called “Intellectual Property,” or exclusive rights to cultural phenomena.
 Copyrights, patents and other concepts related to governing culture, have become

 extremely dangerous today.
 They slow down cultural development and technological progress.
 They undermine the free market economy and education.
 They interfere with human rights and civil liberties.
 We believe that proper understanding of the matter will bring about global change.